ML4GW/aframe/README.md

 Please cite ["A machine-learning pipeline for real-time detection of gravitational waves from compact binary coalescences"](https://arxiv.org/abs/2403.18661) if you use `Aframe` software in your work.

-## Aframe GW Event Candidates in O4

-Aframe was deployed live on the LVK O4 data.
-The following are the events detected by Aframe.

-## Aframe GW Event Candidates - GCN Circulars
+## Aframe GW Event Candidates in O4 - GCN Circulars

 | Event ID | GCN Circular | Month |
 |----------|-------------|-------|